Snowy Pass Stromatolite — Wyoming [226 g ~ 2.1 Ga] Lg

 Snowy Pass Stromatolite: Glaciation and the Great Oxidation Event

-Formed during the Orosirian Period (2.05–1.8 Ga), Paleoproterozoic Era, the Snowy Pass Stromatolites emerged in the aftermath of the Huronian Glaciation.
+Formed during the Orosirian Period (2.05–1.8 Ga) of the Paleoproterozoic Era, the Snowy Pass Stromatolites emerged in the aftermath of the Huronian Glaciation.
 As the glaciers receded, shallow marine environments flourished.
-It was the ideal time and conditions for microbial life as cyanobacteria to flourish.
+It was the ideal time and conditions for microbial life, such as cyanobacteria, to flourish.
 Cyanobacteria in these habitats constructed stromatolites by trapping and binding sediment, creating a layered record of life adapting to variations in climatic events.

 Stromatolites are layered sedimentary structures created by microbial communities, predominantly cyanobacteria.
-These early photosynthesizers played a critical role in oxygenating Earth’s atmosphere.
+These early photosynthesizers played a critical role in oxygenating Earth's atmosphere.
 This Snowy Pass stromatolite displays characteristic banded layers, showing growth influenced by environmental cycles.
-Each layer tells an interesting story about early microbial life's resilience and its contribution to shaping Earth’s biosphere.
+Each layer tells another story about the resilience of early microbial life and its contribution to shaping Earth's biosphere.

 - Finish: Smooth face, rough back